On the classification of ALE K\"ahler manifolds: Divisorial analytic compactifications of ALE K ahler manifolds

-This definition can naturally be extended to tensor fields, and the resulting $C^{k,\alpha}_{-\tau}$ spaces then become Banach spaces when equipped with the obvious weighted analogs of the usual H\"older norms.
+This definition can naturally be extended to tensor fields.

 The connected components of $M\setminus K$ are called ends.
 Hein and LeBrun prove in \cite[Proposition 2.5 and Proposition 4.2]{hein-lebrun} that an ALE K\"ahler manifold has in fact only one end.
-(This is done under stronger fall-off assumptions at infinity than we have imposed here, but the alternative proofs mentioned in \cite[Remark, page 195]{hein-lebrun} actually only require the weaker fall-off $g_{ij} - \delta_{ij} \in C^1_{-\tau}$, $\tau > 0$).
+(This is done under stronger fall-off assumptions at infinity than we have imposed here, but the alternative proofs mentioned in \cite[page 195, Remark]{hein-lebrun} actually only require the weaker fall-off rate $C^1_{-\tau}$, $\tau > 0$, for $g$ and $J$.)
 For the rest of the presentation, we will tacitly assume that $M$ has only one end.

 Our definition for ALE K\"ahler manifolds is inspired by the work on compactifications of asymptotically conical manifolds of Li \cite{chili} (see also \cite{hhn} and \cite{conlon-hein-3}).
-The stronger fall-off conditions at infinity in \cite{hein-lebrun}, where $\tau$ is required to be larger than $n-1$ are necessary for the definition of the ADM mass, but are not needed in the construction of the compactification.
+The stronger fall-off conditions at infinity in \cite{hein-lebrun}, where $\tau$ is required to be larger than $n-1$, are necessary for the definition of the ADM mass, but can be removed from the construction of the compactification.